manoj706/Comprehensive-Anomaly-detection-in-Big-Data/README.md

 ## Visualization
 The notebook includes scatter plots to visualize the clustered data, where each cluster is represented with a different color.
 Additionally, it provides a comparative analysis of DBSCAN and K-Means clustering results.

-## Author
+### Authors:
-Huzaifaa shaik
+- Huzaifaa Shaik
-E Krishna Chaitanya
+- E Krishna Chaitanya
-A Manoj Kumar Reddy
+- A Manoj Kumar Reddy
-D S N Sathvik
+- D S N Sathvik

 ## License
 This project is licensed under the MIT License.